Our Jungle Camp, Khao Sok National Park – Our review

 Day trip to Cheow Lan Lake, Thailand

-You may be surprised to learn that Cheow Larn is a man-made lake.
-It was created in 1987 with the construction of the Ratchaprapha Dam, as a source of power generation and flood control for the area.
+Cheow Lan Lake, formed in 1987 with the construction of the Ratchaprapha Dam, serves as a vital source of hydroelectric power and flood control for the region.

-Many families and animals had to be relocated before the water could be rediverted.
-From the boat, you can still see the tops of trees jutting out the water.
+At the time, it was necessary to relocate many families and animals from the area so that the water could be diverted.
+From the boat you can still see the skeletal remains of trees jutting out of the water, a reminder of the submerged landscape below.

 View of limestone cliffs from bow of boat, Cheow Lan Lake, Thailand